-Elected President in 1861, Moreno sought to leverage the Church's influence to unify a deeply divided Ecuadorian society, establishing the Partido Conservador (Conservative Party), which advocated for a strong central government with close ties to the Roman Catholic Church (see Religion and Spirituality).
+Elected President in 1861, Moreno sought to leverage the Church's influence to unify a deeply divided Ecuadorian society, establishing the Partido Conservador (Conservative Party), which advocated for a strong central government with close ties to the Roman Catholic Church (see p.
+3-4 of Religion and Spirituality).
 He delegated important policy matters - especially those related to education and welfare - to the clergy and ruthlessly suppressed religious and political dissent.